 - If you want to go home with him, get the address and text it to a friend.
 Check the address on Google Maps.
 Make sure that is the address he takes you to.

 - If you do go to someone’s place, and food or drinks are offered, please accept food or beverages with COMPLETE CAUTION.
 It is okay to say no.

 Further Help, Support, or Advice:

 If you are in any way worried or suspicious about someone on Hornet, we are here to help.
 Simply report the profile inside the app.
 If you want to give us more information, write to us at email@example.com.

 If there is any person or group that is a danger to our community, we want to know about it.
 We have many procedures in place to ensure these people are never on the app, however, we can never guarantee this.
 Write to us.
 Tell us why the person is a danger.

 If you experience an immediate threat or attack, contact your local law enforcement straightaway – it is better to be safe.

 Important: If you live in an area where it is illegal to be gay, please check out our specific safety tips here.

-If you cannot find a solution in our FAQ, please write to us at email@example.com.
+If you cannot find a solution in our FAQ, please write to us at firstname.lastname@example.org.
 It is important that you include your Account ID so that we can trace your account.
 Your Account ID is located on your profile, on the top center of the screen, and begins with the “@” symbol.